 As the mobile food industry gears up for Spring, we’re urging operators to heed this safety advice when storing, transporting, handling and using LP gas cylinders.
 As the preferred cooking option for most vendors, LP Gas has been used to supply fuel to food trucks since the industry’s inception.
-Today we want to share some basic training for LP Gas users to help them minimise the risks.
+Today we want to share some basic training for LP Gas users to help them minimize the risks.
 Unfortunately, there are still a handful of gas incidents each year and as an industry we hope to ensure these are prevented.

 LP Gas Safety Tips For Food Trucks